doiim/waku-chat-vue-plugin/README.md

   - `bottom`: (string) (optional) - Choose bottom position or let it undefined if you want to set top
   - `right`: (string) (optional) - Choose right position or let it undefined if you want to set left

+5. Define process global variable.

+Because of some updates on current nwaku-sdk version, you need to define globally the variable process on your application:
+On vite this can be made with:

+    ```js
+      import { defineConfig } from "vite";
+      import vue from "@vitejs/plugin-vue";
+      export default defineConfig({
+        plugins: [vue()],
+        base: "/waku-chat-vue/",
+        define: { process: "window.process" }
+      });
+    ```

 ### Configuration Options

 Here are the available configuration options: